aconitum001/Quizzo-flutter-Project/README.md

 ## Supporting the Project

-If you find Quizzo interesting and would like to show your support, please consider liking the repository on GitHub [here](https://github.com/your-username/quizzo).
+If you find Quizzo interesting and would like to show your support, please consider liking the repository on GitHub.
 Your support keeps me motivated and encourages further development of the project!

 ## Contributing